britram/rains-prototype/draft-trammell-rains-protocol.md

 A Message map MAY contain a capabilities (1) key, whose value is described in {#cbor-capabilities}.

-A Message map MAY contain a token (2) key, whose value is either an integer or a UTF-8 string of maximum byte length 32.
-The token key may be used to refer to the message in future messages, or may refer to a past message or query by token.
-If the message is in response to a message or query containing a token, the message MUST contain that token.
+A Message map MUST contain a token (2) key, whose value is a byte array of maximum length 32.
+See {{cbor-tokens}}.

 A Message map MUST contain a content (23) key, whose value is an array of Message Sections; a Message Section is either an Assertion, Shard, Zone, or